-Below are a couple of things that need to be considered when a cat’s drooling might appear as a health concern:
+Below are a couple of things that need to be considered when a cat’s drooling might appear like a health concern:

 Compared to the typical drooling associated with happiness or a cat’s relaxed state, owners are likely to see a couple droplets.
 However, if there happens to be quite a lot of saliva on the jaw, chin of a cat, it would be prudent for an owner to seek the professional help of a veterinarian.
 Excessive drooling could also result in skin infections which might make the skin appear red or the fur around the chin or mouth become slightly discolored.

 In the event that an owner who has never witnessed his or her cat drool before, see the cat suddenly drooling, even if it is just a little amount while relaxing, this might be an identifier of a troubling ailment or health concern.
 Whilst it is possible that the cat has always drooled for most of its life, and the owner was just unable to witness it, it always helps to investigate any sudden change.

 Abnormal Drooling in Cats